-After such a difficult childhood, at the age of 15, Franzen started an intensive German speaking education at the Robert Schumann Technical Institute in eastern Belgium, which included 20 hours of drawing classes per week, amongst other artistic education classes.
+At the age of 15, Franzen started a three year long, intensive German and French education at the Robert Schumann Technical Institute in eastern Belgium.
+This included 20 hours of art classes per week.
 This was followed by a two-year-interlude, during which Franzen worked both in and close to nature as a woodcutter and creative nature-pedagogue for children.
-Franzen’s experiences working outside gave him a new perspective on working with mediums beyond the two dimensions, and made him realize his love for art that required intense work of the hands.
+These experiences gave Franzen a new perspective on working with mediums beyond the two dimensions, and made him recognise his love for art that required intense work of the hands.